SFTtech/openage/doc/media/smx-files.md

 This bundle would contain a *main graphic sprite*, a *shadow* for that sprite and use the *8to5* compression algorithm for its main graphic pixels.

-**Notes**

-* SMX files containing bundles with `bundle_type = 0x01` are essentially
-broken because the following frame header does not contain correct metadata information.
-These files cannot be read sequentially even though they contain valid pixel data.
-The uncompressed SMP versions of these files also have broken frame headers.

 #### SMX Frame header